Core Values

 Is demonstrated by an organization that:

-- ethically and consistently implements the vision of the organization.
+• Ethically and consistently implements the purpose of the organization.

 Is demonstrated by staff who:

-- embrace the vision, mission and values of the agency.
+• Embrace the purpose and values of the agency.

 Is demonstrated by programs and services that: